wweitzel/top90-backend/README.md

 $ docker-compose up
 ```
 4. Seed local data

+NOTE: You need to get an api key from https://rapidapi.com/api-sports/api/api-football/ and set it as API_FOOTBALL_RAPID_API_KEY in your .env for the seed to work!
 ```
 $ make seed
 # Note: Answer "y" to the promopt when you see it